vespa-engine/cloud/developer-guide.md

   See the sample applications in [getting started](/getting-started) for how to generate key pairs.
   Endpoint(s) are printed by `vespa:deploy` and also found in the console in the _Devs_ section
 * The [Vespa Cloud Sample Applications](https://github.com/vespa-engine/sample-apps/tree/master/vespa-cloud/)
   can be deployed as-is to your own Developer Cloud, and is a great starting point for application development.
+* Applications are downscaled in the Developer Cloud - no need to change node counts in `services.xml` - applications are deployed with one node per cluster